 A simple do that we can’t understate.
 The fact is that national parks are big — really big.
 By lodging in national parks, you eliminate hours spent driving to and from your destination.
 That affords you more time to explore and to savor the scenery.
 Leave your car parked and take advantage of trains, in-park shuttles, walking paths, bicycles, horses, mules, and organized guided tours.

 Do Book Your National Park Lodging in Advance

-If you’re traveling to Yellowstone National Park, summer reservations opened May 1 for the following year.
-For winter, reservations open March 15 for the following year.
+If you’re traveling to Yellowstone National Park and looking for lodging, summer reservations open May 1 for the following year (2022).
+For winter, reservations open March 15 for 2022.

 Be flexible with dates and hotels/lodges.
 Doing so gives you a better chance to secure a reservation.

 Check for cancellations.
 Cancellations do occur.
 The easiest way to check for cancellations is at the individual park website or by calling central reservations at 888-297-2757.

 Do Book Guided Tours in Advance

 Select the guided tours you want and book them as far in advance as possible, which also provides more choice when there are multiple departure times.
 For example, you may book the popular all-day South Rim mule rides 13 months in advance at Grand Canyon National Park.